Catalog Review

 Permission Req.: No Schedule Type: 01 - Standard Campus: Appleton Main Campus

-Attributes: FY01 - Course for First Year Students
+Attributes: FY01 - First Year Friendly

 G032 - GER Humanities Div